Meyniel's conjecture holds for random graphs

-For a suitably large constant $F$, we create $F \log \log n$ independent teams of cops that are chosen independently of each other.
-(For expressions such as $F \log \log n$ that clearly have to be an integer, we round up or down but do not specify which: the reader can choose either one, without affecting the argument.)
-Let $C$ be another sufficiently large constant to be determined later, and put $c_i = C e^{-i} \sqrt{n}$, except for the last team, which for convenience has $c_{F \log \log n}= \sqrt n$.
-The $i$th team of cops ($1 \le i \le F \log \log n$) is determined by independently choosing each vertex $v \in V$ to be occupied by such a cop with probability $c_i/n$.
+For a suitably large constant $F$, we create $i_f:=F \log \log n$ independent teams of cops that are chosen independently of each other.
+(For expressions such as $F \log \log n$ that clearly have to be an integer, we round up or down but do not specify which: the choice of which does not affect the argument.)
+Let $C$ be another sufficiently large constant to be determined later.
+The $i$th team of cops ($1 \le i \le i_f$) is determined by independently choosing each vertex $v \in V$ to be occupied by such a cop with probability $c_i/n$, where $c_i = C e^{-i} \sqrt{n}$ except that, for convenience, $c_{i}= \sqrt n$ when $i=i_f$.
 (Note that it is possible that a vertex is occupied by several cops from different teams.)
 It follows easily from Chernoff's bound~(\ref{chern}) that a.a.s.\ for all $i$, the $i$th team consists of $(1+o(1)) c_i$ cops.
 This gives a total of $\Theta(\sqrt{n})$ cops a.a.s.
-We just have to show that these chosen cops can a.a.s.\ catch the robber, where the probability involved is with respect to the random choice of cops.
+We just have to show that the specified cops can a.a.s.\ catch the robber, where the probability involved is with respect to the random choice of cops.

 Let